Sesame Park: Content

 In 1972, the bulk of Sesame Streets content was licensed out to CBC Television, originally as five-minute interstitials during commercial breaks.
 CBC then added live-action and animated segments teaching about Canadian culture and French bilingualism, replacing segments on Spanish and American history on the original program.
 Some Spanish segments still aired in Canada, although fewer in number and usually related to the show's Hispanic main-cast characters, Maria and Luis.

 In 1981, the amount of Canadian content per show was increased to 30 minutes.

 In 1990 a seasonal special was created for the series, titled Basil Hears A Noise.

 Characters

 In 1987, a series of specially made Canadian Muppet characters were introduced, including Basil the Bear (similar and equal in role to Big Bird), French-Canadian Louis the Otter (similar and equal in role to Oscar the Grouch), and Dodi the bush pilot.
 The following year, additional new characters included Dr. Bazuki, Fern, Robert, and wheelchair-user Katie.

 The Henson Muppet shop also provided some Anything Muppets which could be redressed to become whatever characters the script called for, including Barbara Plum (a parody of CBC broadcasting legend Barbara Frum).
 Beau Beaver, an animated character, would discuss national symbols, particularly those appearing on Canadian money.
-In 1994, anchorman Peter Londonbridge and storyteller Margaret Redwood were added to the cast.
+In 1994, anchorman Peter Londonbridge, based on journalist Peter Mansbridge, and storyteller Margaret Redwood, based on writer Margaret Atwood, were added to the cast.